St Anne's on the Sea Land and Building Company: Early days of the company

 The Clifton Family of Lytham Hall, owners of the Manor of Lytham in Lancashire, guided by their land agent James Fair began planning for a new town in the area as early as the 1840s.
-During the 1850s they invested in the railway between Lytham and Blackpool which was opened in 1863.
-In the early 1870s a road was laid from what is now Fairhaven to the present St Anne's Square and a further road continued to the Parish Church of St Anne which was built in 1872/3 and funded by Lady Eleanor Cecily Clifton.
+During the 1850s, they invested in the railway between Lytham and Blackpool which opened in 1863.
+In the early 1870s, a road was laid from what is now Fairhaven to the present St Anne's Square and a further road continued to the Parish Church of St Anne which was built in 1872/3 and funded by Lady Eleanor Cecily Clifton.
 The church gave the name to the new town of St Anne's on the Sea.

 In 1874, the St Anne's on the Sea Land and Building Company was formed by eight Rossendale men led by the chairman Joseph Wood Whitehead.
 This company negotiated 999 year leases with Thomas Fair who had succeeded his father James as the Clifton's agent.
 This company sought to develop what became known as the Square Mile in the centre of St Anne's.
 The architects for the project were Maxwell and Tuke of Peel Chambers, Bury.
 James Maxwell himself came from Haslingden in Rawtenstall and these men later went on to design Blackpool Tower.